eezstreet/SWATEliteForce/README.md

 - Removed the VIP Colt M1911 (for now)
 - Added "Take Screenshot" option to controls menu
 - Fixed a bug introduced in the last patch where snipers would be inaccurate
+- Civilians are now not ridiculously noncompliant like they were before
 - Greatly increased the effectiveness of Stinger grenades against Hostage and Suspect morale.
 They're as good as Tasers now.
 - Greatly increased the area of effect for Stinger grenades.
 - Doubled the duration of effect for CS gas but greatly reduced its morale modifier